Sepia fish. The cuttlefish is an amazing jet-powered chameleon mollusk. The most famous species of cuttlefish are

 Genus: Sepia

-Blood and body of a sea cuttlefish
+Blood and body of sea cuttlefish

-How does a sea cuttlefish change color?
+How do sea cuttlefish change color?

-Skin covering cuttlefish consists of three layers of chromatophores (coloring pigment cells) - a light yellow layer on the surface, under which there is an orange-yellow layer and, finally, a dark layer, located under two upper layers.
+Skin covering cuttlefish consists of three layers of chromatophores (coloring pigment cells) - a light yellow layer on the surface, under which there is an orange-yellow layer and, finally, a dark layer located under two top layers.
 The transition from one color to another, which occurs in less than a second, is regulated by the nervous system.
 Within just a few seconds, you can see how the body of this mollusk changes its color, using all the colors of the rainbow.

-The sea cuttlefish has human eyes.
+The sea cuttlefish has eyes like a human.

-Cuttlefish eyes are very similar in structure to human eyes, but evolutionists do not believe that this mollusk has any direct evolutionary relationship to humans (i.e. there is not a single possible common ancestor of cuttlefish and humans that would have those eyes).
-Therefore, this similarity is explained by evolutionists as 'convergent evolution': the eyes of cuttlefish and other cephalopods 'evolved separately and independently' from human eyes.
+The cuttlefish's eyes are very similar in structure to human eyes, but evolutionists do not believe that this mollusk has any direct evolutionary relationship to humans (i.e., there is no possible common ancestor of cuttlefish and humans that would have such eyes).
+Therefore, this similarity is explained by evolutionists as “convergent evolution”: the eyes of cuttlefish and other cephalopods “evolved separately and independently” from human eyes.
 In other words, it's just an evolutionary coincidence.

 Links and notes